University and college sport: United States

 Among many other sports, the most-watched competitions are American football and basketball, though there are competitions in many other sports, including badminton, baseball, softball, ice hockey, soccer, rugby union, volleyball, lacrosse, field hockey, cricket, handball, swimming and diving, track and field, golf, tennis, table tennis, pickleball, rowing, and many others depending on the university.
 In the United States, college athletes are considered amateurs and their compensation is generally limited to athletic scholarships.
 However, there is disagreement as to whether college student-athletes should be paid.
 College athletics have been criticized for diverting resources away from academic studies, while unpaid student athletes generate income for their universities and private entities.
 Due to the passage of Title IX in the United States, universities must offer an equal number of scholarships for women and for men.

+Competition between student clubs from different colleges, not organized by and therefore not representing the institutions or their faculties, may also be called "intercollegiate" athletics or simply college sports.